 In oncology patients receiving CAR T cell therapy, a lymphodepleting preconditioning regimen is typically used to condition the patient prior to CAR T cell infusion in order to improve tumor immunogenicity and to promote the expansion of the infused CAR T cells.
 Together, these effects have been shown to enhance the clinical activity of CAR T cells in oncology patients.
 These regimens often include cyclophosphamide and fludarabine and are usually administered within the week prior to infusion of CAR T cells.
-We implemented a preconditioning regimen in the DesCAARTesTM trial where certain subjects were pre-treated with IVIg and cyclophosphamide, and other patients were pre-treated with IVIg, cyclophosphamide, and fludarabine prior to DSG3-CAART infusion, have included planned dosing cohorts in the MusCAARTesTM trial where subjects are pre-treated with fludarabine and cyclophosphamide prior to MusK-CAART infusion, and we have incorporated a lymphodepleting preconditioning regimen of fludarabine and cyclophosphamide in our CABA-201 Restoring SEIf-Tolerance, or RESETTM, clinical trials.
-We are evaluating CABA-201 without preconditioning in our RESETTM PV sub-study within the ongoing DesCAARTesTM trial in patients with mPV and mcPV.
+We implemented a preconditioning regimen in the DesCAARTesTM trial where certain subjects were pre-treated with IVIg and cyclophosphamide, and other patients were pre-treated with IVIg, cyclophosphamide, and fludarabine prior to DSG3-CAART infusion, have included planned dosing cohorts in the MusCAARTesTM trial where subjects are pre-treated with fludarabine and cyclophosphamide prior to MusK-CAART infusion, and we have incorporated a lymphodepleting preconditioning regimen of fludarabine and cyclophosphamide in our RESETTM clinical trials.
+We are evaluating rese-cel without preconditioning in our RESET-PVTM trial in patients with mPV and mcPV.
 Serious adverse events have been observed in some patients following CAR T cell infusion, and these include infection, cytokine release syndrome and ICANS.
-The lymphodepleting and immunomodulatory preconditioning regimen may contribute to the occurrence and severity of these adverse events due to its role in inducing leukopenia, or low levels of white blood, cells in the blood, including lymphopenia, or low levels of lymphocytes in the blood, and regulating the activation and effector functions of other immune cells and antibodies, and enhanced CAR T cell activity.
+The lymphodepleting and immunomodulatory preconditioning regimen may contribute to the occurrence and severity of these adverse events due to its role in inducing leukopenia, or low levels of white blood cells in the blood, including lymphopenia, or low levels of lymphocytes in the blood, and regulating the activation and effector functions of other immune cells and antibodies, and enhanced CAR T cell activity.